 First found in the essential oils of humulus lupulus (or common hops), alpha-humulene is what gives beer its characteristic bitter flavor and “hoppy” taste.
 Depending on additional terpenes in a given strain, it can also give cannabis a beer-like scent.

 In essence, terpenes are molecules responsible for determining a plant’s smell.
 Additionally, they serve the plant by giving off scents that protect it from predators and help it attract pollinators.
 Particularly repellent smells, for instance, might act as insect repellents, thereby keeping a plant safe from being eaten.
 On the other hand, terpenes play a vital role in luring helpful insects to flowers to ensure the plant’s survival through pollination .

 When you smell a flower or open a bottle of essential oil, you’re inhaling the aromatic natural compounds of the plant into your olfactory neurons.
 In other words, you’re smelling terpenes.
-Likewise, the terpene profiles of various cannabis strains [LINK]determine their distinctive smells and tastes.
-Additionally, terpenes have the potential to offer benefits that alter the overall experience of the cannabis plant as terpenes work alongside cannabinoids to amplify the effects while at the same time offering aromatherapy.
+Likewise, the terpene profiles of various cannabis strains determine their distinctive smells and tastes.
+Additionally, terpenes have the potential to offer benefits that alter the overall experience of the cannabis plant as terpenes work alongside cannabinoids to amplify the effects while at the same time offering therapeutic potential therapeutic benefits, through aromatherapy.

 What is alpha-humulene?

 Formerly classified as α-caryophyllene, alpha-humulene is a sesquiterpene given its name from Humulus lupulus, a.k.a. the hops plant.
-Both hops and cannabis reside in the taxonomic family Cannabaceae.
-Alpha-humulene plays a major role in endowing the same aromatic notes to both plants .
+Both the hops plant and cannabis plants reside in the taxonomic family Cannabaceae.
+Alpha-humulene plays a major role in endowing the same aromatic notes to both cannabis strain and plants .

 Alpha-humulene terpene effects